dawidbaron/Connection/README.md

 # Conenction TCP/IP
 This project I made for university and I imporve it.
-It simulates us a few typical funtion.
-You can choose one subject and choosewith one off session you want to pick.
-There you have few levels for learning.
-So you just need to sign up for a course which you wanna and voi'la!
+It simulates us a few typical network funtion.
+You can choose one option and see how it's working.
+App was writen using WPF.
-App was writen using Angular 9.
-In Future I want to connect it with my API using Entity Framework and MVC model.
 ## Content
 1. [ Technologies. ](#tech)
 2. [ How to open. ](#open)